ESR Research Seed Grants 2020

 - Reliability of cardiothoracic ratio as an estimate of cardiac enlargement compared to gold standard MRI parameters

-Expected Impact: The project will assess the correlation between the century-old, still widely used marker of cardiomegaly, cardiothoracic ratio (CTR) on chest radiograph and the current gold standard technique for cardiac size and function quantification, cardiovascular MRI.
-The outcome may change the paradigm of using CTR to define cardiomegaly.
+The project will assessed the correlation between the century-old, still widely used marker of cardiomegaly, cardiothoracic ratio (CTR) on chest radiograph and the current gold standard technique for cardiac size and function quantification, cardiovascular MRI.

 Department of Radiology, Liverpool Heart and Chest Hospital, Liverpool/UK